david-yz-liu/pythonprover/README.md

       return a
       #@ assures(a > 0)

 We have constrained gcd() to operate solely on positive numbers and guarded against division by zero with the *requires* statement (the pre-condition).
-Additionally, we've provided a little sanity check with the *assures* statement (the post-condition)
+Additionally, we've provided a little sanity check with the *assures* statement (the post-condition).

-If-statements are supported, allowing you to track all possible behaviors of your functions.
+If-statements are supported, allowing you to track all possible behaviours of your functions.

     def odd_or_negative(x):
     	"""